Philippe Néricault Destouches

 Philippe Néricault Destouches (9 April 1680 – 4 July 1754) was a French playwright who wrote 22 plays.

 Biography

-Destouches was born at Tours, in today's department of Indre-et-Loire.
+Destouches was born at Tours, Touraine (in today's department of Indre-et-Loire).

 When he was nineteen years of age, he became secretary to M. de Puysieux, the French ambassador to Switzerland.
 In 1716 he was attached to the French embassy in London, where he remained for six years under abbé Dubois.

 He later contracted a marriage with Dorothea Johnston, Lancashire lady; however, the marriage was not avowed for some years.
 In 1727 he portrayed his domestic circumstances in Le Philosophe Marié (The Married Philosopher).